Origin Of The Breed

 The most important characteristics required for the breed were probably the following:

-The officials at Grootfontein (main research center for the Karoo areas) wanted to determine the merit of the different cross-breeding and the following was suggested: The testing of pure bred rams of different British mutton breeds on indigenous fat-tail breeds.
+The officials at Grootfontein (main research center for the Karoo areas) wanted to determine the merit of the different cross-breeding.
+The following was suggested: The testing of pure bred rams of different British mutton breeds on indigenous fat-tail breeds.

 As the Dorper was developed on their farms under the guidance of D.J Engela, these people devoted a lifetime’s work to the project and not always under easy circumstances.
 Through trial and tribulations Engela decided in 1942 that Edmeades should strive to a half-cross Dorset x Persian.
 At that stage Edmeades did not have mature half-cross rams available but he had quite a few ¾ bred on which he was previously concentrating.